- Brooks Letchworth

 Where: Los Alamos, New Mexico

 What: Rock climbing, hiking, and exploring cave dwellings in a National Park?
 Count me in!
-We added this trip to our docket last year, and based on it's success, knew we would keep it moving forward.
+We added this trip to our docket last year, and based on its success, knew we would keep it moving forward.
 Students get the opportunity to climb on volcanic basalt cliffs, explore ancient cliff dwellings, see a caldera, and grow closer as a crew!

 Please dress appropriately, bring two full water bottles, Day One sack lunch, and 2-4 small snacks.